Persomatey/UnityCreateWithCodeSummer2020Prototypes/README.md

 Optional Challenge 1 |
 -------------------- |
-A Simple sideview flying game where the player controls the plane using the up and down arrow keys to fly throught the obstacle course. |
+A Simple sideview flying game where the player controls the plane using the up and down arrow keys to navigate throught the obstacle course. |
 <i>I fixed all 8 parts of this optional challenge. </i> |

 Prototype 2 |